levelek1337/Auradite/README.md

 -  Spoof Achievements on Activity Feed (custom date and time, spoof its someone else achievement)
 - ^ including Day One Achievement and other rarest achievements like YouTube
 -  Xbox Party Tool (crash party, unkickable, display to other users your are disconnected or in party chat etc.)
--  View/Create Looking for Group posts
+-  View/Create/Delete Looking for Group posts
--  Search Clubs
 -  Delete All Friends/Posts from Activity Feed
 -  Change/Steal Xbox 360 gamerpics
 -  Xbox 360 Avatar Stealer